odeypatrick/Voting-app/README.md

 # Vote App

-freeCodeCamp Build a Voting App created with the MERN stack

 ## User Stories

 * As an authenticated user, I can keep my polls and come back later to access them.